Different Types of Singing Styles & Genres [Expert Guide]

 R&B

-The R&B reached its apex of popularity in the 90s.
+R&B reached its apex of popularity in the 90s.
 It has a mix of pop, soul, and a tinge of funk.
 Some R&B artists also borrow from some elements of jazz and other singing styles.
 Rhythm and blues also originated among African American communities.
 Its origin can be traced back to the 1940s.

 The R&B bands usually consist of two guitars, a piano, bass, drums, and saxophones.
 Sometimes there are background vocalists.

-R&B singers make use of sustained tones vibrato in ballads.
+R&B singers make use of sustained tones of vibrato in ballads.
 Moreover, many phrases in the lyrics are usually conversational and may not require vibrato.
 The lyrics play a crucial role in an R&B song.
-The voice also should vary to serve as a reflection of the lyrics.
+The singing voice also should vary to serve as a reflection of the lyrics.
 Plus, R&B singers need to project their voices.
 Hence, they need to use microphones for this reason.

 Learn how to sing R&B music.